mdn/content/files/en-us/web/api/navigator/getautoplaypolicy/index.md

 ## Description

-"Autoplay" refers to refers to any feature that causes audio to begin to play without the user specifically requesting that playback begin.
+"Autoplay" refers to any feature that causes audio to begin to play without the user specifically requesting that playback begin.
 This includes the `autoplay` attribute in the HTML [`<video>`](/en-US/docs/Web/HTML/Element/video#attr-autoplay) and [`<audio>`](/en-US/docs/Web/HTML/Element/audio#attr-autoplay) elements, and the use of JavaScript code to start playback without any user interaction.

 User agents commonly block autoplay by default, because unexpected sounds, particularly when a page first loads, can result in a jarring and unpleasant user experience.
-The mechanisms used to determine whether or not autoplay is blocked are at least partially depend on each particular user agent.
+The mechanisms used to determine whether or not autoplay is blocked are at least partially dependent on each particular user agent.

 This API provides a consistent and reliable mechanism for code to check if autoplaying media is allowed.
 This enables customization such as automatic muting of audio on sites where autoplay is not allowed, or even choosing to defer downloading of resources that cannot immediately be played (saving bandwidth).